 Generally, chemical fume hoods will be required for use of hazardous chemicals with a low Permissible Exposure Limit (PEL) and/or a high vapor pressure.
-More specific chemical use University of Maryland Baltimore County Office of Environmental Safety & Health Phone 410 455-2918 Fax 410 455-1166 Revised 01/2019 will require a fume hood to perform work as deemed necessary by the user department.
+More specific chemical use will require a fume hood to perform work as deemed necessary by the user department.
 This will include chemicals that require use in a designated area and use of chemicals where exposure sampling results are in excess of an action level or PEL when performing experiments outside of the fume hood.
 Chemical fume hoods should be separated into three classes depending on the toxicity of the chemicals being used and as recommended by manufacturer's specifications.
 Class A hoods will be those used for extremely toxic materials, such as chemicals requiring use in a designated area or having a low PEL.
 Class B hoods, the most common, are those used with chemicals of average toxicity.
 Class C hoods are those used with low toxicity chemicals.
-Each hood must be classified according to the toxicity of chemical used.
+Each hood must be classified according to the toxicity of the chemical used.

 Biological safety cabinets will be used primarily when working with biological hazards.
 The type of hood to be used will depend on the Biosafety Level of the microorganism as specified by CDC-NIH guidelines.
 For Biosafety Level 1 microorganisms, standard microbiological practices will provide adequate protection.
 However, if additional protection is desired, any class of cabinet may be used by personnel working with these microorganisms.
-Class I and II Biosafety Cabinets will be used for low to moderate hazard microorganisms of Biosafety Levels 2 and 3.
+Class I and II Biosafety Cabinets will be used for low to moderate hazard microorganisms.
 The main difference between the two hoods is that Class II cabinets provide protection to personnel and the microorganism and Class I cabinets only provide protection to personnel.
-Class III Biosafety Cabinets with Glove Boxes are required when working with high hazard microorganisms at Biosafety Level 4.
+Class III Biosafety Cabinets (Glove Boxes) are required when working with high hazard microorganisms at Biosafety Level 4.
 These cabinets are totally enclosed to provide the highest possible protection to personnel and the microorganisms.
 Glove boxes are required for experiments using radioactive solids that may become airborne and with other highly toxic chemicals.
 Decontamination of the equipment must be performed prior to use of different materials/agents.